154Nacho/Functional-Programming/FichasPF/README.md

-Resolution of the sheets of Functional PRgramming Course at University of Minho
+Resolution of the sheets of the Functional Programming Course at the University of Minho